-This post covers the main must-see heroes and highlights for first-timers, so if you’ve been before you might like to read about some different things to do in Washington DC.
+This post covers the main must-see heroes and highlights for first-timers, so if you’ve been before, you might like to read about the 10 hidden gems in Washington DC.

 Yes, there is a lot more to DC than standing in front of the White House for the obligatory selfie!

 Washington, DC is a great place for a weekend away or a full month-long vacation.

 If you’re about to visit DC and want to know what are the absolute highlights – and more importantly, how to strategically get to them all so you’re not traipsing back and forth across the Mall because you didn’t realise how far apart everything was, start here.